Sula Sgeir: History

+Hunting wild fowl

-Sula Sgeir has a special place in the seafaring history of the men of the Ness district on Lewis.
-Dean Munro visited the Hebrides in 1549 and his is one of the earliest accounts written about the Western Isles.
-His description of Sula Sgeir mentions that the men of Ness sailed in their small craft to "fetche hame thair boatful of dry wild fowls with wild fowl fedderi".
+Munro's description of Sula Sgeir mentions that the men of Ness sailed in their small craft to "fetche hame thair boatful of dry wild fowls with wild fowl fedderi".
 How long before 1549 the Nessmen sailed to Sula Sgeir each year to collect the young gannets for food and feathers is not known, but it may be assumed that it was a tradition for centuries.
 That tradition is still carried on today.
 A 1797 census report written by the Reverend Donald McDonald states: